 The last one is the most important one because you should never let money get in the way of your health.
 If you find that the coverage you feel most comfortable with is a little out of your budget, do your best to cut the fat from other areas before deciding against a lesser health insurance plan.
 You’re no good to anyone if you’re not healthy.

-EHealthInsurance.com continues to be the best site for comparing health insurance plans.
-In fact, it was just voted by Kiplinger to be the best health insurance website around.
+eHealthInsurance continues to be the best site for comparing health insurance plans.
+In fact, it was voted by Kiplinger to be the best health insurance website around.
 The process is very simple and will only take a few minutes of your time.
-After filling out my zip code, gender, age and whether or not I’m a student that uses tobacco, all of the available coverages in my area are displayed.
+After filling out my zip code, gender, age, and whether or not I’m a student or use tobacco, all of the available coverage in my area are displayed.

 In addition to the coverage prices and options, you will also find links under each plan.
-These links help with choosing a doctor within the plan, the full details of what the plan provides, and any reviews that have been written by consumers.
-If you are looking for a specific provider or cost, you can change the search terms on the left hand navigation bar so your results are closer to what you are looking for.
-Taking a brief look right now at what’s available to me, I’m extremely confident that I won’t need to go any further than EHealthInsurance.com to find the best plan.
+These links help with choosing a doctor within the plan, the full details of what the plan provides, and any reviews consumers have written.
+You can use the left sidebar to narrow plans by provider or cost.
+Taking a brief look right now at what’s available to me, I’m extremely confident that I won’t need to go any further than eHealthInsurance to find the best plan.